eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

 Create a package
 ----------------

+Packages are the most atomic unit of build and the unit of release.

+For this tutorial we are going to create a single `cpp_pubsub` package.

 Recall that packages should be created in the src directory, not the root of the workspace.
-So, navigate into dev_ws/src, and run the package creation command:

     .. code-block:: bash

+        cd ~/dev_ws/src

+        # Remember to source ROS 2 installation!.
         ros2 pkg create --build-type ament_cmake cpp_pubsub

         # Recall that this is the directory in any CMake package where the source files containing executables belong
         cd cpp_pubsub/src

+cpp_pubsub whould look like this:

     .. code-block:: text

         cpp_pubsub/